 - “Plan updated.”
 The missed session was absorbed — dropped or redistributed — and your plan adjusted around it.
 Most common outcome for easy runs.

 - “Workout rescheduled.”
 A quality session moved to a new day.
-The explanation shows why the new day was chosen and confirms recovery windows and ACWR are safe.
+The explanation shows why the new day was chosen and confirms that the recovery windows are clear and the load is within your limits.

 - “Return plan active.”
 You’ve been away long enough that the plan entered comeback mode.
-You’ll see a week-by-week ramp with clear targets and the reasons behind each step.
+You’ll see a gradual rebuild with clear targets and the reasons behind each step, paced by your feedback and the caps rather than a fixed schedule.